Comment: Banks in Singapore hire too many dull, generic candidates. This has to change

 On the face of it this sounds a bit arrogant, but the woman actually made a very good point.
-It’s a tough banking job market in Asia during the pandemic.
+It’s a tough banking job market in Asia.
 If your current role isn’t on the line, why would you risk being ‘last in first out’ and endure all the other annoyances that come with being a new employee just to add 10% (or less in many cases) to your salary?

 From the bank’s point of view the rationale behind this kind of hiring is simple, but frustrating.
 Time and time again as a recruiter (I work in-house for a US bank in Singapore) I hear this line from hiring managers “just find me someone who can hit the ground running!”

 In other words, get me a candidate who’s already doing the exact same role because I don’t have time to train someone.
 Training takes effort and it’s also riskier (in theory) than hiring someone who’s already skilled in the function.

 Or is it?
 In my opinion – and I’ve been in the recruitment game in Asia for many years – this boring ‘hit the ground running’ recruitment carries its own risks.The biggest one is the motivation of a (as we say in Singapore) ‘same same’ candidate.
 Hiring managers at banks in Singapore and Hong Kong are too conservative.
 They need to ask themselves, ‘how motivated will someone be in the long term, if they’re changing roles to do the same thing for a small pay rise?’

 The answer: not very!
 In most cases people might be ok for up to 12 months and then they will be back to searching for a new job.
 They will be looking for something...different!
 People who are given the opportunity to move into a new area – particularly within banking where roles are highly specialised – typically become much more engaged in their work than those who get stuck doing the same thing for years.